bart747/bart747/_posts/2016-04-30-forms-perf.md

   </form>

-This example also contains fixed height wrappers.
+The example above also contains fixed height wrappers.
 This time it's not the whole form.
-I only closed small groups of elements: input + icons + error message.
+I only closed small groups of elements: input + icon + error message.
 The CSS class of that wrapper is <code>.input-line-fixed</code>.

-Now the message triggers only very small part of the layout to be recalculated.
+Now the message triggers reflow of a very small part of the document.
-When you do something like that, your form has to have decent amount of whitespace between inputs.
+When you do something like that, your form has to have a decent amount of whitespace between inputs.